 3. Results : a.
 Create a table that includes all your codes, along with a brief definition and an example tweet.
 Also include tabulated frequencies for each code or theme in the table

-1EncouragementTweets that give support, confidence or hope to someoneeveryday is a struggle. everyday we always need inspiration, and empowerment. life is not easy, but we will prevail in the end to become the better version yourself.60%
+everyday is a struggle. everyday we always need inspiration, and empowerment. life is not easy, but we will prevail in the end to become the better version yourself.

 Suggested table format for displaying results